Diagnosing Lipedema

 Differential Diagnosis for Lipedema (1)

-Location & Distribution -Fat deposits & lipomas
+Location & Distribution-Fat deposits & lipomas

--Swelling in legs and/or arms
+-Swelling in legs. thighs, buttocks, ankles and/or arms

 -Hands & feet spared